enkidevs/curriculum/javascript/javascript-playground-questions/js-sum-items-in-object/js-sum-items-in-object.md

 ## Content

-> 👩‍💻 Your task is to write a program that **takes a numbered object with at least five values, sums them, and outputs the result**.
+> 👩‍💻 Your task is to write a program that **takes an object with at least five numerical values, sums them, and outputs the result**.

 To achieve this, you can use the following concepts:
 - variable creation (`age = 31`)